google/xls/docs_src/tutorials/what_is_a_proc.md

 }
 ```

-> [!NOTE] \
+!!!
+NOTE
-> You might be surprised that we didn't simply put the `data_B` conditional
+    You might be surprised that we didn't simply put the `data_B` conditional
-> receive inside the correct branch of our `if` expression.
+    receive inside the correct branch of our `if` expression.
 DSLX does not
-> currently allow receives to happen in conditional expressions, so we need to
+    currently allow receives to happen in conditional expressions, so we need to
-> control them separately.
+    control them separately.

 ### State